unifiedjs/unified-args/readme.md

 *   If output is given **without** `path`, input files are overwritten when successful
-*   If output is given with `path` and it points to an existing directory, files are written to that directory
+*   If output is given with `path` and it points to an existing directory, files are written to that directory (intermediate directories are not created)
 *   If output is given with `path`, the parent directory of that path exists, and one file is processed, the file is written to the given path